Career outlook for forest worker

 What's it like?

-You’d need to be safety-conscious, responsible and have a good head for heights.
+You’d need to be safety-conscious, responsible and may need a good head for heights.

 You would:

-To keep recreational sites and woodland areas fit for public use, you may also put up fences, gates, footpath signs and public information notices.
+Other tasks include keeping recreational sites and woodland areas fit for public use.
+This may involve putting up fences, gates, footpath signs and public information notices.

-You may be responsible for checking and maintaining basic fire-fighting equipment located near wooded areas, and you may help to tackle forest fires.
+You may be responsible for checking and looking after basic fire-fighting equipment near wooded areas.
+Your work could involve helping to tackle forest fires if necessary.

 Working conditions